napari/napari.github.io/fundamentals/installation.md

 (Guide coming soon...
 In the meantime, if you try it and encounter issues, see below for how to contact us.)

-Once you have downloaded the Linux bundle zip you will have a zip file with a name like `napari-0.3.7-Linux.zip`.

 ## bug reports

 If you are running into issues,